 We knew we wanted to climb Snowdon from the start, finding the best day to do it on our trip and the route came with further planning.

-The whole trial, up and down, took us around 6.5 hours with a quick stop at the summit.
+The whole trail, up and down, took us around 6.5 hours with a quick stop at the summit.

 Llyn Tegid (Bala Lake)